deepgram/web-next/content/blog/posts/live-transcription-django/index.md

 ---
-title: Live Transcription With Python and Django
+title: "Live Transcription With Python and Django"
-description: Learn how to do a live, real-time transcription with Django in Python and Deepgram
+description: "Learn how to do a live, real-time transcription with Django in Python and Deepgram"
 date: 2022-03-03
 cover: https://res.cloudinary.com/deepgram/image/upload/v1646295674/blog/2022/03/live-transcription-django/Live-Transcription-With-Python-Django-Deepgram%402x.jpg
 authors: